rlaugier/dnull/README.md

 ## Acknowledgements
-NIFITS is a development carried out in the context of the [SCIFY project](http://denis-defrere.com/scify.php).
+NIFITS is supported by the Research Foundation - Flanders (FWO) under the grant number 1234224N (AIITEC project).
+This is achieved in the context of the [SCIFY project](http://denis-defrere.com/scify.php).
 [SCIFY](http://denis-defrere.com/scify.php) has received funding from the **European Research Council (ERC)** under the European Union's Horizon 2020 research and innovation program (*grant agreement No 866070*).
 Part of this work has been carried out within the framework of the NCCR PlanetS supported by the Swiss National Science Foundation under grants 51NF40_18290 and 51NF40_205606.
 We wish to thank Louis Desdoigts for his support in implementing the Zodiax library.